demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 >|ldt:a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1:1898376850347       |  false\_positive |  DESKTOP-S49VMIL            | 2019-03-21T20:32:55.654489974Z  | a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1  | 70|
 >|ldt:a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1:1092318056279064902|   new             |  u-MacBook-Pro-2.local  | 2019-02-04T07:05:57.083205971Z  | a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1  | 30|

-### 4. Resolve a detection
+### cs-falcon-resolve-detection

-* * * * *
+***
 Resolves and updates a detection using the provided arguments.
 At least one optional argument must be passed, otherwise no change will take place.
-Note: IDP detections are not supported.
+Note that IDP detections are not supported.

 #### Base Command